 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Losing your hard-earned rewards due to account inactivity or closure is a mistake folks make all too often, even experienced miles and points enthusiasts.
+Losing your hard-earned credit card rewards due to account inactivity or closure is a mistake people make all too often, even experienced miles and points enthusiasts.

 Capital One’s rewards expiration rules can’t be any easier.
 They say: